-Chapter 13 Bankruptcy Attorneys in Portland
+Filing for Chapter 13 Bankruptcy in Portland?

 Stop Foreclosure with Vanden Bos & Chapman, LLP

 The risk of losing a home or car is enough to make many people anxious.
 Fortunately, there are options even when you are in significant financial trouble.
 A Chapter 13 bankruptcy filing can cause an immediate stop on foreclosure or repossession, giving you time to catch up on payments.